ibm-cloud-docs/cephaas/getting-started.md

 After the order is placed and the infrastructure is ready to be installed, IBM will work with you to install your CephaaS deployment in your data center.
 You will be responsible for meeting the physical site requirements (for example, energy, cooling, space, physical network connectivity.) where the infrastructure will be installed.
 IBM will be responsible for installation, configuration, and operation of the infrastructure.

 While IBM will own and operate the infrastructure, you will be able to provision your own storage volumes.
 IBM will continue to operate and maintain the respective hardware and software maintenance operations.

+To understand and prepare your data center before the rack arrives for installation, read the [pre-requisites for installing {{site.data.keyword.cephaas_short}}](/docs/cephaas?topic=cephaas-pre_installation_checklist).